rokydas/rokydas/README.md

 # Hello, I am Roky Das 😊
 ### Web Developer at Programming Hero

-I am a front-end developer.
+I am a MERN stack developer.
 I am now currently studying in the third year in Computer Science & Engineering at the University of Chittagong.
 I know HTML5, CSS3, Bootstrap4, JavaScript (ES6), React.js, Node.js, Express.js, MySql, MongoDB, PHP.

 I am an expert in React.js.
 I have experience working with Node.js, MySql, and MongoDB for my full stack projects.
 I can clone a web page as like as provided design using react.
 I can make backend API and can integrate them with the front-end.
 Moreover, I am a quick learner.
 So, I am able to learn anything perfectly in a short time.